HashashinMaster/sewing_management/README.md

 # Installing Node dependencies

-After starting pocketbase server run `npm i` to install all dependencies.
+Run `npm i` to install all dependencies.

 # Runing the app localy in developement mode